 Take it all in and have the attitude of “whatever happens happens”.
 It’s highly probably that things will go wrong and something will break or the DJ will forget to play a certain song.
 Don’t let it spoil the day!
 Enjoy every moment as it happens!

-Got any more tips or advice?
+Got any more tips or advice on planning a wedding day?
 Please share in the comments…